Foundation / Corporation

-Grants ranging from $10,000 to $50,000 to Alaska nonprofits, tribes, schools, churches, and government agencies for projects that improve the vocational skills of Alaskans, especially those that contribute to the competitiveness of Alaska's natural resources and overall economy.
-Applicants are strongly encouraged to submit a draft proposal at least two weeks before the deadline.
+Grants ranging from $10,000 to $50,000 to Alaska nonprofits, tribes, schools, churches, and government agencies for projects that improve the vocational skills of Alaskans.
+Funding priority is given to vocational programs that contribute to the competitiveness of Alaska's natural resources and overall economy.

 A project that leverages funds from other sources (local, state, federal, other grants, funds from the organization itself and in-kind donations) will be more competitive, although this component is not required.
 Preference will be given to projects that are located in rural Alaska or programs that reach rural communities in Alaska (defined as outside of Anchorage, Fairbanks and Juneau).

 Applications for new and continuing programs will be accepted.
 Strong applications should include measures of success and demonstrate how funding will directly impact Alaska’s workforce.
 Applications that demonstrate collaboration with other nonprofits will be stronger and are encouraged.
 If you are applying for funding for an already existing program, demonstrate how the program has received funding in the past as well as how the program will be funded in the future.
 Projects involving training should demonstrate metrics on how many students have/will be trained upon completion of the project.

 Applicants are eligible to receive funding for the same project for multiple years (maximum of 3 years) but must have completed the prior year’s project and have a final report submitted before applying for the next year of funding.

 Overhead and Indirect costs will be considered eligible expenses under this grant program but cannot exceed 10% of the total request.

 Typical grant amounts range from $10,000 to $50,000.

 Grant-funded projects must be completed within 18 months from the date of grant disbursement.
 Extensions may be requested.